 “Comparing my views on work and life during the workshop was a wake-up call.
-I realized how much my perception of work needed to change for my life to truly move forward.”
+I realized how my perception of work needs to evolve for my life to truly move forward.”

 Redesigning Your Life: Stepping Back Before Moving Forward

-After seven years in a corporate environment, she realized that professional stability had not translated into personal fulfillment.
-The life she had built no longer reflected what she valued.
+After several years in a corporate environment, she had achieved stability and professional growth.
+Yet something was missing.
+The life she had carefully built no longer fully reflected what she valued most.

 Why Charlotte Chose Designing Your Life